spnda/fastgltf/docs/api.rst

 ======

 This section contains all types that one requires to read or write a glTF file using fastgltf.
-This includes the Parser class, Composer class, options, and data buffers.
+This includes the Parser class, Exporter class, options, and data buffers.

 Error